Golden Circle and the South Coast

 Golden Circle and South Coast Day Tour

-Pick up at your accommodation, or meet us at bus stop number 8, next to Hallgrímskirkja church.
+Pick up between 8:00 – 8:30 AM, at your accommodation, or meet us at bus stop number 8, next to Hallgrímskirkja church.
 Wait for the Travelling Iceland vehicle.

 STROKKUR AND THE GEYSER AREA

-You probably did not know that the English name “geyser”, derives from the one and only in the Haukadalur area.
+Did not know that the English name “geyser”, derives from the one and only in the Haukadalur area in Iceland?
 The geyser Geysir itself erupts boiling water up to 70 meters but is almost inactive.
-Strokkur, only a few meters apart from Geyser erupts on average every 4 minutes.
+Strokkur, only a few meters apart from Geyser erupts on average every 5 minutes.

 GULLFOSS, GOLDEN WATERFALL AND FAXI

-Near Geysir is the beautiful Gullfoss Waterfall.
+Near Geysir is the Gullfoss Waterfall, which probably tops the list of being the most beautiful waterfall in Iceland.
 Enjoy the view from above and walk down the path to get close to the powerful waterfall.

 REYNISDRANGAR AND REYNISFJARA BLACK BEACH